 Dave worked to heal our broken landscapes as well as our addicted society.
 He has roots in permaculture and worked to guide interns in their journey with EcoFaith,

 Minda’s internship was focused upon enhancing the role of the website and integrating blog and social media into the communications strategy of EcoFaith Recovery.

 As part of her certificate program in nonprofit management, Karen created a document for EcoFaith Recovery that could be used by future Core Team/Board Members to better understand EcoFaith Recovery history and development.

-Turtle Internship was called: What Moves You?
-Exploring the how? of transitions into new relationships with money/exchange/wealth.
+Turtle explored the how of transitions into new relationships with money/exchange/wealth.
 She explored this topic through conversations with people who are living into another way of relating to money/exchange/wealth, and conversations with others who may have considered alternatives but who still find themselves primarily in mainstream relationships to money/exchange/wealth.

 Nikki developed a workshop for teenage girls and young women focusing on how a recovery from consumerist addiction would lead to the rehabilitation of the female body and the Earth.

 Kirra’s internship involved working with the Beyond Fossil Fuels initiative.
-Her internship will consist of assisting BFF with short term and long term strategies, streamlining practices, and providing administrative support where needed.
+Her internship consisted of assisting BFF with short term and long term strategies, streamlining practices, and providing administrative support where needed.

 For his internship Matt explored the intersection of environmental justice, permaculture, theology, and social justice.

-For her internship, Tess originally planned to develop the mission and vision for a cafe she wanted to open that would bring together her passions for food, community, justice, and working with the marginalized.
+Tess developed the mission and vision for a Cafe she wanted to open that would bring together her passions for food, community, justice, and working with the marginalized.